 The course donation includes the course, accommodation, meals, uniform and manual.

-An internationally recognized certificate from the International Sivananda Yoga Vedanta Centre (ISYVC) organization is awarded on successful completion of the course.
+An internationally-recognised certificate from the International Sivananda Yoga Vedanta Centre (ISYVC) organization is awarded on successful completion of the course.
 The diploma is entitled 'Yoga Siromani'.

-The course is officially recognized by the Yoga Alliance in the USA and Canada for the 200 hours Registered Yoga School Standards
+The course is officially recognised by the Yoga Alliance in the USA and Canada for the 200 hours Registered Yoga School Standards.

 |11:00 am||Karma Yoga|

 |4:00 pm||Asanas and pranayama practice class|

 |8:00 pm||Satsang (Meditation, chanting, lecture)|

 Attendance of the entire TTC daily schedule is mandatory.

 Students are given one day free per week, usually Friday but this may change according to the course programme.

 Definition of Terms